-Absolute Distance: The distance the horn has travelled from home.
+Absolute Distance: The distance the horn has traveled from home.

-Absolute Mode: A mode of operation in which the weld is terminated when a userspecified distance from the home position has been reached.
+Absolute Mode: A mode of operation in which the weld is terminated when a user-specified distance from the home position has been reached.

 Absolute Position: The position of the Actuator from the home position.